dylanrees/citizen-science/README.md

 ## other resources:
  * [Public Lab](https://publiclab.org/) - A DIY environmental science network
  * [Innovative Citizen](http://www.innovative-citizen.de/) - An annual citizen science festival in the Ruhr area, Germany, with an emphasis on organic fabrication, bio-hacking, mobile agriculture, and sustainability in urban ecosystems.
+ * [United Diversity Co-op Library](http://library.uniteddiversity.coop/) - vast library of interesting textbooks and other resources in PDF form

 ## How do I contribute to this list?